 The Gananoque Museum operated from the late 1960s to 2000.
 During that time it gathered an impressive collection of over 4000 artifacts from pre-history to the 20th century.
 The museum fell on hard times and was forced to close in 2000.
 For several years the collection was neglected and nearly forgotten.
 No one was even sure what the museum contained.

-In 2006 I proposed and ran a municipally-funded project to explore and catalogue the collection and build a storage area to preserve the artifacts for future generations.
+In 2006, fresh from completing my MA in Public History at Western University, I proposed and ran a municipally-funded project to explore and catalogue the collection and build a storage area to preserve the artifacts for future generations.